Skip to Content

 • A single-family house that is sold or rented without involving a broker.

-• Members’ of only private organization or clubs.
+• Members are only from private organizations or clubs.

 Authority Enforcing the Fair House Act

-The Department of Housing and Urban Development (HUD) is responsible to enforce the Fair Housing Act.
+The Department of Housing and Urban Development (HUD) enforces the Fair Housing Act.
 The two ways to do this are listed below:

-Fair Housing Testers: HUD hire people to pose as tenants or home buyers to see if any discriminatory practices are used.
-Being a landlord, you need to be very careful about the things you say in-person, on phone, or in the rental ads.
+Fair Housing Testers: HUD hires people to pose as tenants or home buyers to see if any discriminatory practices are used.
+Being a landlord, you need to be very careful about the things you say in person, on the phone, or in the rental ads.

 Tips To Get Rid of Accusations of Discrimination